InPreD/25-06_bioinfo_ws/develop_and_collab/README.md

 ## 2. Development

-### 2. Start off by creating a repository with an empty README.md and LICENSE file, clone it to your local environment and then start developing
+### 2. Start off by creating a repository with an empty README.md and LICENSE file

+- clone it to your local environment and then start developing

 ![](../img/github_inpred_group01.png)